-We’re delighted to be able to welcome our members back to our clubs when we open once again on 12th April (in England).
+We’re delighted to be able to welcome our members back to our Clubs.

 Whether you’ve been making the most of the range of free Live and On Demand workouts we’ve offered via our app, or have altered your fitness routine and turned to running, cycling or walking to keep fit over recent weeks, we can’t wait to see you back in our gyms.